Chocolate Treats – A Mega Review

 Seed and Bean

 Seed and Bean is a company I approve of.
-I’ve reviewed some of their 85g chocolate bars before and here too; the chocolate is both tasty and of good quality.
+I’ve reviewed some of their 85g organic chocolate bars before and also in this rainbow of delight; the chocolate is both tasty and of good quality.
 They also come in a range of interesting flavours.
 But more than that, they are organically certified by the Soil Association and the only UK chocolate company to receive 100% ethical accreditation from The Ethical Company Organisation.
 This means, in their own words “we give a really fair deal to cocoa farmers, whilst fully respecting the rural environment, both in the UK and overseas”.

 Cornish Sea Salt – (70% dark chocolate) – cocoa mass, raw cane sugar, cocoa butter, smoked sea salt, soya lecithin, vanilla extract.

 With my patriotic Cornish hat on, I was very pleased to see that Seed and Bean were using Cornish sea salt in another of their bars.
 The chocolate is smooth and melts sumptuously in the mouth.
 It’s not in the least bit bitter, which is generally a sign of good quality dark chocolate.
 I’m unable to eat more than a square of some sea salted bars I’ve tried as they are just too salty, but here the salt takes a supporting role.
 There is a subtle note of smokiness that enriches the experience.
 This is a bar to savour and delight in.

 Lavender – (72% dark chocolate) – cocoa mass, cane sugar, cocoa butter, vanilla extract, lavender oil soya lecithin, .